DiLi-Lab/PoTeC/README.md

   * scripts to preprocess the data
   * additional scripts that can be used to process the data further

-The scripts were run using Python 3.9 with the dependencies specified in the `requirements.txt` file in the top folder.
+The scripts were run using Python 3.9 with the dependencies specified in the `requirements.txt` file.

 ## Stimuli Annotation